 - 3.1 We expect to receive many more applications than there are places available.
 This year we intend to shortlist up to 30 applicants for interview. - 3.2 Late and incomplete applications will be discarded as invalid, and do not go to the shortlisting panel.
-Ensure that you have completed the application form, with the assistance of the checklist. - 3.3 The shortlisting panel is made up of practitioner psychologists and tutors, each of whom scrutinises all valid applications. - 3.4 Applications are first judged on whether the candidate meets the minimal entry requirements as described in Section 1.
+You must therefore ensure that you have completed the application form and provided all the necessary supplementary documentation. - 3.3 The shortlisting panel is made up of practitioner psychologists and tutors, each of whom scrutinises all valid applications. - 3.4 Applications are first judged on whether the candidate meets the minimal entry requirements as described in Section 1.
 Those who do not will not be shortlisted.
-The candidates are then rated by individual panel members on the Readiness for Training and Personal Qualities.
+The candidates are then rated by individual panel members on Readiness for Training and Personal Qualities.
 On the basis of the combined panel ratings, a shortlist of candidates for interview is drawn up.